Our History

 • In 1920, the music department moved into its first permanent home on campus, a house that was remodeled to include a studio, practice rooms, and a recital room.

 • In 1927, Lewis Richards of the Royal Conservatory in Brussels was hired to lead the music department.
-He later hired Leonard Falcone as director of bands.
+Later that same year, he hired Leonard Falcone as director of bands.

-Jean H. Fickett explored the early history of the College of Music in a doctoral dissertation, "A History of the School of Music at Michigan State University" (MSU, 2003) and in "A History of Music Education at Michigan State University," Journal of Historical Research in Music Education 23:2 (April 2002), 119-135.
+Jean H. Fickett explored more of the early history of the College of Music in a doctoral dissertation, "A History of the School of Music at Michigan State University" (MSU, 2003) and in this journal article: "A History of Music Education at Michigan State University," Journal of Historical Research in Music Education 23:2 (April 2002), 119-135.

 Before 1939, music classes met in several different buildings across campus.
 In that year, the Public Works Administration approved a $90,000 grant for a music building that met less than half of the total cost of $200,000.
 The remainder of the money was raised from self-liquidating bonds, an idea of Michigan State College president John A. Hannah.
 (Income from the music program was used to retire the bonds.)
 The Music Building, Michigan State's first building designed to serve the liberal arts, was dedicated on December 3, 1939.
 Lewis Richards, then the head of the Department of Music, received congratulatory telegrams from Herbert Hoover, Arthur Schnabel, Sergei Rachmaninoff, Fritz Kreisler, and Sol Hurok, among others.